-The forming of the carboxyhaemoglobin reduces the capacity of blood to transport oxygen (OCC - oxygen-carrying capacity).

-Carboxyhaemoglobin is fully dissociable and once exposure has been terminated the pigment will revert to oxyhaemoglobin.
+- The forming of the carboxyhaemoglobin reduces the capacity of blood to transport oxygen (OCC - oxygen-carrying capacity). - Carboxyhaemoglobin is fully dissociable and once exposure has been terminated the pigment will revert to oxyhaemoglobin.
 Liberated carbon monoxide is eliminated via the lung.

-CO also binds to other ironcontaining proteins:
+- CO also binds to other ironcontaining proteins (Fe 2+):

 - Myoglobin (COMyoglobin) muscle cells

 - Cytochrome Oxidase

 - Neuroglobin

 - Binding to myoglobin reduces O2 available in the heart:

 - Ischemia

 - Dysrhythmias

 - Cardiac dysfunction

-Other mechanisms may play smaller role including:
+Other mechanisms:

-the binding of carbon monoxide with cytochrome oxydase and cytochrome P-450
+- the binding of carbon monoxide with cytochrome oxydase - cytochrome P-450